uvarc/workshop-site/content/lesson/singularity.md

 <br>

-# Hands-On 1: Create and run image from Container Library
+# Hands-On 1: Create and run image from Singularity Library
 ---
 *Objectives:*

 - URIs supported by Singularity and syntax
-- Pull an image from Container Library
+- Pull an image from Singularity Library
 - Verify, inspect, and run an image

 ---